 Then falling on his knees, he cried out with a loud voice, "Lord, do not hold this sin against them!"
 Having said this, he fell asleep.Acts 7:60(NASB)

-Stephen was the first Christian martyr.. and the final words we hear him speak are very reminiscent of words that Christ spoke on the cross.
-Like the Lord Jesus, Stephen had been despised, rejected, outlawed and falsely tried, by the proud Jewish leaders.
-He spoke the truth, in the power of the Holy Spirit.. and yet they would not listen.
+Stephen was the first Christian martyr... and the final words we hear him speak are very reminiscent of words that Christ spoke on the Cross.
+Like the Lord Jesus, Stephen had been despised, rejected, outlawed, and falsely tried by the proud Jewish leaders.
+He spoke the truth, in the power of the Holy Spirit, and yet they would not listen.

 It is sobering to reflect on centuries of Israel's rejection of God and their apostasy towards Him.
 God the Father had been rejected throughout long years of Jewish apostasy.
-They rejected God-the-Son in the Person of Jesus throughout His earthly ministry.. and their abusive murder of Stephen was a clear rejection of God the Holy Spirit.
+They rejected God-the-Son in the Person of Jesus throughout His earthly ministry... and their abusive murder of Stephen was a clear rejection of God the Holy Spirit.
 What a sad state of affairs when the mercy and goodness of God is rejected by hardened hearts that refuse to listen.

-Although it was God the Father, into Whose hands the Lord Jesus commended His spirit.. it was the Lord Jesus, our Advocate with the Father, into Whose hands Stephen released his spirit.
-Christ prays to the Father, and pleads forgiveness.. for they know not what they do, while it is to Jesus - his Lord, Saviour and intermediary, to Whom Stephen interceded when he prayed: Lord, do not charge them with this sin.
+Although it was God the Father into Whose hands the Lord Jesus commended His spirit... it was the Lord Jesus, our Advocate with the Father, into Whose hands Stephen released his spirit.
+Christ prayed to the Father, and pleaded forgiveness for those who crucified Him, "for they know not what they do," while it is to Jesus, his Lord, Saviour, and intermediary, to Whom Stephen interceded when he fell on his knees and prayed with a loud voice, "Lord, do not charge them with this sin," before he 'fell asleep'.

-But Stephen was a young man who had learned the Old Testament scriptures and who knew his God - and so Stephen trusted the Word of the Lord.
-He already had the indwelling Spirit-of-Rest abiding in His heart, and he knew that our times are in God's hands.
+But Stephen was a young man who had learned the Old Testament Scriptures and who knew his God - and so Stephen trusted the Word of the Lord.
+Stephen believed in God and also in Jesus Christ, Whom the Father had sent to be the propitiation for his sins.
+Stephen already had the indwelling Spirit-of-Rest abiding in His heart, and he knew that our times are in God's hands.

-Today there is an increasing amount of Christian persecution.. and similar outrageous murders and abuses of God's people continue in a frenzy of demonic attacks, in many parts of the world today.. but His grace is still sufficient..
-His peace is still perfected in the heart that is stayed on Him, and our times are still in God's hands.
+Today there is an increasing amount of Christian persecution.
+Believers are increasingly being harassed and vilified... and similar outrageous murders and abuses of God's people continue in a frenzy of demonic attacks in many parts of the world today.
+BUT His grace is still sufficient, His peace is still perfected in the heart that is stayed on Him, and our times are still in God's hands.